I live in Switzerland and have had the luxury of experiencing its culture and tasting many delicious chocolates (maybe a few too many...).

 Theodor Tobler created Toblerone in 1876 and was one of the first to explore different shapes for their chocolate bars.
-Their standard chocolate, instead of being a simple milk variety, is a mixture of nougat, almonds, and honey in a unique milk chocolate.
+Their standard chocolate, instead of being a simple milk variety, is a mixture of nougat, almonds, and honey in a bar of unique milk chocolate.
 Its predominant mountain logo pays tribute to the famous Swiss mountain, the Matterhorn.

 Frey is a chocolate brand that is associated with the supermarket Migros.
 Frey was founded by brothers Robert and Max Frey in Aarau, in 1887 (67 years after Cailler!).
 The small company gradually expanded until it was purchased by Migros in 1950, and it went international in 1997.
 In 2012, Frey celebrated its 125th anniversary.

 The Frey Chocolate factory accepts visits, where you can learn about the history of the cocoa bean and chocolate, as well as about the company's general production.
 There is also a chocolate taste-test section, where all different Frey variations can be tasted.
 There is also a shop to buy your favourites, and a photo booth to get a digital chocolate memory!